vwolanyk/closures-assignment/README.md

 console.log('Target:', target); // ReferenceError: target is not defined
 ```

 Because the variable was declared inside the function, it is not available outside of the function.
 This hopefully is hopefully what we expect!
-Ruby works the same way.
+Ruby works the same way when declaring local variables inside methods.

 In the following example, we therefore shouldn't expect either attempt to print out `my_value` to work: